gambitcomminc/electric-meter-monitoring/README.md

-This project implements such a system in under $100 added cost (assuming you already have a PC) using off-the-shelf, standards-based hardware and open-source or low-cost software:
+This project implements such a system in under $100 added cost (assuming you already have a PC) using off-the-shelf, standards-based hardware and modular, open-source or low-cost software:

 1) a Raspberry Pi ($50)